 Soon, World Vision also provided Jane with a school uniform, shoes, and supplies so she could return to her studies.
-Today, Jane is a sponsored child, which allows her to do two things that are important to her: grow her leadership skills and remain in school.
-Now the 18-year-old’s goal is to graduate from college and work for Thailand’s government.
+Jane became a sponsored child, which allows her to do two things that are important to her: grow her leadership skills and remain in school.
+Jane’s goal is to graduate from college and work for Thailand’s government.
 Praise God for this!

 But not every disaster survivor’s story turns out as well.
 Join us in prayer for all who find themselves “strangers,” as Jesus calls them in Matthew 25:35.